 - Targeting Opportunity Zones and Other Distressed Communities;

 - Increasing Drug Importation to Lower Prices for American Patients;

 - Strengthening the Child Welfare System for America’s Children;

 - Combating Human Trafficking and Online Child Exploitation in the United States;

 - The First Step Act.

-One can make sound arguments about the moral and political legitimacy or longevity of Executive Orders.
-But those would truly be separate arguments altogether.
+One can make sound arguments about Executive Orders’ moral and political legitimacy or longevity.
+But those would genuinely be separate arguments altogether.

-There’s also the possibility that the beneficiaries of these actions will not just thank the president; they will also thank his Christian supporters.
+There’s also the possibility that the beneficiaries of these actions will not just thank the president but also his Christian supporters.
 They may thank God for answering prayers that alleviated substantial burdens that significantly complicated their lives.
-Some of the recipients might become fellow brothers and sisters in Christ because these policies have allowed– and are allowing– Christians on the ground in their immediate environments to be the ‘salt of the earth’.
+Some recipients might become fellow brothers and sisters in Christ because these policies have allowed– and are allowing– Christians on the ground in their immediate environments to be the ‘salt of the earth.’